|Department of Engineering|

 Research into micromechanics of composites, including draping of textiles, compressive strength and fibre waviness defects, as part of the Micromechanics group.

-Research on artery mechanics, brain surgery and cancer radiotherapy, linked with the Departmental strategic theme on Engineering for Life Sciences and Healthcare.Tribology
+Research on various aspects of biomedical engineering, including artery mechanics, brain surgery and cancer radiotherapy, linked with the Departmental strategic theme on Bioengineering.Tribology

-Tribological research on tyre wear, metal rolling tribology and chemical mechanical polishing, as part of the Tribology group.
+Tribological research on tyre wear, metal rolling tribology and chemical mechanical polishing.
 Linked with the Departmental strategic theme on Energy, Transport and Urban Infrastructure.

 Information provided by mpfs